brunoffmateus/blockchain-integration-framework/packages/cactus-plugin-ccmodel-hephaestus/README.md

 The package provides `Hyperledger Cacti` a way to generate process models from arbitrary cross-chain use cases.
 The implementation follows the paper [Hephaestus](https://www.techrxiv.org/doi/full/10.36227/techrxiv.20718058.v3).

-With this plugin it will be possible to generate cross-chain models from local transactions in different ledgers (currently supports Fabric and Besu), realizing arbitrary cross-chain use cases and allowing operators to monitor their applications.
+With this plugin it will be possible to generate cross-chain models from local transactions in different ledgers (currently supports Besu, Ethereum, and Fabric), realizing arbitrary cross-chain use cases and allowing operators to monitor their applications.
 Through monitoring, errors like outliers and malicious behavior can be identified, which can enable programmatically stopping attacks (circuit breaker), including bridge hacks.

 ## Summary